idvorkin/idvorkin.github.io/_d/writing.md

 The modern business/self-help book formula is: XYZ, and it's crappy.

 A modern well written business book is the [first 90 days](/90days).
 Highly recommended.

+### Writers head to readers head, like an army through a choke point